BabylonJS/Documentation/content/guidedLearning/createAGame/extraFeatures.md

 ## Custom Fonts

 Adding custom fonts is really simple.
-I brought in some google fonts that I thought matched well with the game's style by just modifying the index.html file.
-In the head of your index.html, just add the link you get from google fonts!
+I brought in some google fonts that I thought match well with the game's style by just modifying the _index.html_ file.
+In the head of your _index.html_, just add the link you get from google fonts!

 ```javascript
 <head>